cuducos/findaconf/README.md

 * Create the page to add conferences
 * Commands (via Flask-Script) to update support table (`Keywords`, `MagicNumbers`)
 * Proof read (as most of us are not native English speakers)
+* Terms of use
+* `/support` page explaining the business model, the costs and the  donations through Unlock, PayPal and Bitcoin
 * What else?

 ## Contributors